 Orecchiette with Sausage & Broccoli Rabe

-What is Orecchiette Pasta?
+What is Orecciette Pasta?

 The concave element of the orecchiette are perfect for trapping the sauce, ensuring you get a small pop of flavour with every bite.
-The Ialians are masters of their craft and it's no mistake that this happens.
+The Italians are masters of their craft and it's no mistake that this happens.

 Orecchiette with Sausage & Broccoli Rabe